denham-ed/sleuth/README.md

 ### Content
 - All content was written by the developer.
 - Research for the detective's biographies was conducted via the relevant [Wikipedia](https://www.wikipedia.org/) pages.
+- The magnifying glass, detective icon and left arrow are from [Font Awesome](https://fontawesome.com/)

 ### Media